rnainformatics/PRMD/readme.md

 # The Analysis Pipeline of Peak Calling in Different Plant Species

-> The pipeline is developed by  by Lang iaoqiang ([langxiaoqiang@foxmail.com](mailto:mengyuanshen@126.com)).
+> The pipeline is developed by  by Lang Xiaoqiang ([langxiaoqiang@foxmail.com](langxiaoqiang@foxmail.com)).
 For questions and comments, please contact Lang Xiaoqiang or submit an issue on github.